Class maps for visualizing classification results: Classification by k-nearest neighbors

 The next points are correctly predicted as non-spam.
-Point \texttt{d} has a high farness because 30\% of its characters are exclamation marks, but it also contains some non-spam features such as a high frequency of `re' (since spam mails are usually not replies).
+Point \texttt{d} has a high $\farness$ because 30\% of its characters are exclamation marks, but it also contains some non-spam features such as a high frequency of `re' (since spam mails are usually not replies).
 Mail \texttt{e} has no special characteristics except for the highest frequency of the word `report'.
-Mail \texttt{f} is classified perfectly with $\LD=0$ but has a high farness because it contains the number 85 much more often than any other mail in the dataset.
+Mail \texttt{f} is classified perfectly with $\PAC=0$ but has a high $\farness$ because it contains the number 85 much more often than any other mail in the dataset.
 This number is characteristic for the non-spam class however, since it occurs in all the telephone and fax numbers of the HP labs, including those of the person collecting the data.
-Finally, \texttt{g} corresponds with a mail that has no particularly extreme values except for a 20\% frequency of the word `george', the name of the collector.
-This explains its low farness and low (good) $\LD$.

 Figure \ref{fig:spam_classmap_spam} is the class map of the spam messages.
 Also here some points stand out.
-Mail \texttt{h} has $\LD=1$ so the classifier predicted it as non-spam with high conviction.
+Mail \texttt{g} has $\PAC=1$ so the classifier predicted it as non-spam with high conviction.
 It has a very high frequency of the round bracket character, typically associated with non-spam mails.
-Similarly, mail \texttt{i} also contains many round brackets, in addition to the word `technology'.
-On the other hand it also has an extreme number of `\#' symbols (indicative of spam) which explains its high farness.
-Mail \texttt{j} contains a string of 9989 capitalized characters.
-This causes it to be correctly classified as spam, but it also gets a high farness.
-Similarly, mail \texttt{k} is perfectly (since $\LD=0$) classified as spam, but has a high farness as well.
+Similarly, mail \texttt{h} also contains many round brackets, in addition to the word `technology'.
+On the other hand it also has an extreme number of `\#' symbols (indicative of spam) which explains its high $\farness$.
+Mail \texttt{i} contains a string of 9989 capitalized characters.
+This causes it to be correctly classified as spam, but it also gets a high $\farness$.
+Similarly, mail \texttt{j} is perfectly (since $\PAC=0$) classified as spam, but has a high $\farness$ as well.
 It contains a very high frequency (almost 20\%) of the word `credit'.
 This is a common word in spam messages, but 20\% is unusually high.